tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

 ```

 Those commands give you a fully working provisioner that is ready to receive
 templates and workflow targeting workers.
-You can check that running:
+You can check that it is running:

 ```
 $ docker-compose ps